X3I/poketwo.com/guides/legendaries.md

 Each Legendary Pokémon can only be caught once, per account.

-If you kill a Legendary Pokémon during your encounter with them, an identical clone will respawn in 1 week (7 real-world days).
+If you kill a Legendary Pokémon during your encounter with them, a new spawn (with new, randomized values) will be available in 1 week (7 real-world days).

 ## Why can't I catch [insert legendary name here]?